MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

     - Under **Key**, enter **data.RunTags.azureml_modelmonitor_threshold_breached**.
     - Under **Operator**, select **String contains**.
     - Under **Value**, enter the name of a monitor signal that you want to filter events for, such as **credit_card_fraud_monitor_data_drift**.
 The name that you enter must match the name of your monitoring signal.
-Any signal that you use in filtering should have a name in the format `<monitor-name>_<signal-name>` that includes the monitor name and the signal name.
+Any signal that you use in filtering should have a name in the format `<monitor-name>_<signal-description>` that includes the monitor name and a description of the signal.

 1. Select the **Basics** tab.
 Configure the endpoint that you want to serve as your event handler, such as Event Hubs.